A Drinfeld type presentation of twisted Yangians: Introduction

 \subsection{The problem}

+Motivated by the quantum inverse scattering method \cite{FST79,FT84}, Drinfeld introduced Yangians which have provided a powerful mathematical framework for understanding the symmetries and algebraic structures underlying various physical phenomena; see \cite{Lo16} and the references therein.
+Yangians are deformations of current algebras, and they admit a remarkable current presentation, also known as Drinfeld's new presentation \cite{Dr88}.
 Olshanski's twisted Yangians \cite{Ol92} were defined via an R-matrix presentation.
-They are closely related to classical Lie algebras of type BCD and their representations \cite{MNO96}, just as the Yangian for the general linear Lie algebra $\gl_N$ is related to representations of $\gl_N$; these rich topics are the subjects of Molev's book \cite{Mol07}.
-Yangians provide a powerful mathematical framework for understanding the symmetries and algebraic structures underlying various physical phenomena; see \cite{Lo16} and the references therein.
-Yangians are deformations of current algebras, and they admit a remarkable current presentation, also known as Drinfeld's new presentation \cite{Dr88}.
+They are closely related to classical Lie algebras of type BCD and their representations \cite{MNO96}, just as the Yangian for the general linear Lie algebra $\gl_N$ is intimately related to representations of $\gl_N$; these rich topics are the subjects of Molev's book \cite{Mol07}.

 Twisted Yangians are deformations of twisted current algebras, and finding a Drinfeld type current presentation for them has been a long-standing problem since \cite{Ol92}.
-The current presentations of twisted Yangians have potential applications in the study of quantum integrable systems with boundary conditions \cite{Skl88}, such as obtaining recurrence relations and action relations, scalar products and norms of Bethe vectors for open spin chain models.
+The current presentations of twisted Yangians have potential applications in the study of quantum integrable systems with boundary conditions \cite{Skl88}, such as obtaining recurrence relations and action relations, scalar products and norms of Bethe vectors for open spin chain models \cite{BKI93,Sl07,Reg23}.
 The current presentation also reveals a maximal commutative subalgebra, which is useful in representation theory, and allows the construction of $q$-characters for twisted Yangians, similar to the case of usual Yangians \cite{K95}.
-We refer to \S\ref{subsec:future} below for discussions of further potential applications.
+We refer to \S\ref{subsec:future} below for discussion of further potential applications.